graphitemaster/neothyne/docs/SCRIPTING.md

 ```

 ### Object literals
 Object literals are expressions that create objects.
-Evertime an object literal is evaluated, a new
+Everytime an object literal is evaluated, a new
 object is created.
 An object literal can be used to create an empty object or to create an object
-and fill some its fields.
+and fill some of its fields.
 ```
 // as an example
 let empty = {};